canjs/can-validate/docs/error-object.md

-@typedef {object} can-validate/types/error Error
+@typedef {object} can-validate.error Error
-@parent can-validate/types
+@parent can-validate.types

 An object that defines a validation failure.